Raynes Park Vale FC

 The first half of the game was largely even and without a huge amount of chances.
 The biggest point of note came when the Aldershot number 4 'Aaron' got stroppy after he claimed to have been hit in the face.
 He tried to start a fight with the perpetrator and had to be pulled away and substituted.
 At half time, I went and put my bag back in my car, and took my seat back in the stand for the second half.
 Aldershot made a lot of changes for the second half, bringing a flurry of youngsters on and being hammered 7-0 by the Combined Counties League side.
 After the game, it was a good drive of home, the only leg of the journey that was not severely disrupted by other traffic.
 I was home by 5.45 and had a dinner of various Chinese stuff.
 It was my last lie in before I returned to work on the Monday.
 I wasn't really in the drinking mood though and I only had a few before watching TV in bed and chatting on Facebook.

 GRAND DRIVE is a delightfully ramshackle ground that looks like it hasn't seen a lick of paint in years, and is a nice antidote to the grounds filled with Arena stands in this league.
 The main stand holds around 200 and consists of wooden benches.
 Despite the supporting pillars, the view is not bad from here.
-There is a further area of cover behind the goal, but the rest of the ground is open terracing.
+There is a further area of cover behind each goal, but the rest of the ground is open terracing.
 The clubhouse is pretty modern though and offers drinks at reasonable prices.
 I didn't try the tea bar, but other places are certainly walkable, I know this for a fact as I walked to the ground from the station when I visited for a few pictures in near darkness before Wycombe's game at Chelsea in 2007.